-The doctrine we said of existence after ieach, we dad not say of individual crass-core Crooke's proposed experiment would The article which laft the and prove that.
-The entity which left the easy might melt into another entity, as a withmelts into the sea.
-It might be, as Emw non-apparent.
-Prove to me that there - ar entity which leaves the body at death. and I think I can prove to you, through the tow of persistence of force, that that entity retain the individuality.
+"The doctrine we said of existence after death, we did not say of individual constence.
+Crooke's proposed experiment would ence.
+Crooke's proposed experiment would be an interest which left the not prove that.
+The entity which left the body might melt into another entity, as a rill melts into the sea.
+It might be as Em-erson has sung, that